Wicklow Naturally’s October Feasts Student Challenge 2021 winners announcedWicklow Naturally

 Today (Monday, May 9th 2022), Wicklow Naturally announces the 2021 competition winners.
 The three winning schools were chosen by a panel of professionals.

-Transition Year student, Alison Kelly from Coláiste Chill Mhantáin won an award for her free community pantry idea where neighbours feed neighbours, it’s a similar concept to the little free library / book-sharing movement but with reduced food waste at the forefront.
+Transition Year student, Alison Kenny from Coláiste Chill Mhantáin won an award for her free community pantry idea where neighbours feed neighbours, it’s a similar concept to the little free library / book-sharing movement but with reduced food waste at the forefront.

 Two further projects were also recognised by the Wicklow Naturally judging panel and they include 5th and 6th Classes at St. Saviour’s National School in Rathdrum who produced an online recipe book.
 The book entitled ‘Fridge Raiders’ uses fridge scraps to create a delicious meal or snack and aims to help to reduce wasted food.